 Thank you pages are often overlooked and underdeveloped.
 Unfortunately, not putting time into crafting a thank you page is a mistake that can end up costing you greatly.
 The probability of selling to an existing customer is 60 – 70%.
 The probability of selling to a new prospect is 5-20%.

-Utilize your thank you page to move prospects to other stages in your sales funnel.
+Utilize your thank you page to move prospects to other stages in your marketing funnel.
 Take this opportunity to suggest other products that the user may be interested in.
 This is a perfect opportunity to cross-sell and keep the sales momentum going.
 Be sure to keep the conversation relevant to the initial form.
 Demonstrate all the ways that your product or service is a better way of handling their specific pain point.
 This type of lead nurturing will keep customers coming back time and time again.

 You can also offer something exclusive or provide a limited time offer such as a free trial of your product or service.
 People love getting things for free and these types of offers are great to entice new subscribers.